Requirements definition and management REQM

 Selects, adopts and adapts appropriate requirements definition and management methods, tools and techniques.
 Contributes to the development of organisational methods and standards for requirements management.

-Obtains input from, and agreement to requirements from a diverse range of stakeholders.
+Obtains input and agreement to requirements from a diverse range of stakeholders.
 Negotiates with stakeholders to manage competing priorities and conflicts.

 Establishes requirements baselines or backlogs.
 Ensures changes to requirements are investigated and managed.